Why is There Ice Forming on My Air Conditioner?

-Advice from our resident Master Tradesman for when your AC is frozen or freezing.
+Advice from our resident Master Tradesman for when your outdoor AC unit is frozen, freezing up or covered in ice, and how you can address it.

 Ever found yourself squinting at your AC unit and wondering, “Is that…ice?”